JGAguado/ElectroLab/docs/source/components.rst

 In the case of the MQ-2, the MOS reacts to LPG, Smoke, Alcohol, Propane, Hydrogen, Methane and Carbon Monoxide concentrations, ranging from 200 to 10000 :term:`ppm`.

-.. admonition:: What does a concentration of 100 ppm mean?
+.. admonition:: And, by the way...
     In the case of a sensor reading of 100 :term:`ppm` of CO it would mean that only 100 molecules (out of 1 million) present on the gas would be CO, and the other 999900 would be any other gas.

 |